assimilatereality/assimilatereality.github.io/_posts/2025-12-20-learn-from-chaos.md

 HROs treat near-misses not as successes ("nothing bad happened") but as failures that happened to be caught.
 When a nuclear plant operator reports an unusual vibration that turns out to be innocuous, HROs don't dismiss this as a false alarm—they celebrate it as vigilance.

 This attitude creates early warning systems.
 Problems get detected when they're small and manageable.
-I've tried to build this culture in my teams: reward people for raising concerns, even when those concerns turn out to be nothing.
+Reward people for raising concerns, even when those concerns turn out to be nothing, rather than just nodding and moving on.
 Because the one time it's something, that early warning is invaluable.

 ### Reluctance to Simplify